 One of the most important skills a doctor can possess, is that of a bed side manner.
-In the same sense, it is important that sales people or business owner’s possess the same type of skill, to be able to put their customer at ease.
+In the same sense, it is important that sales people or business owner’s possess the same type of skill, to be able relax their customers

 It can be challenging for a number of reasons, mainly the fear that consumers associate with sales people.
 The fear that we are all alike, comparing us to the unfair stereotype of the used car salesman.
 They are afraid of being convinced to buy something they don’t need at a price they can’t afford.

 You need to find a common denominator with your customer, something you can both relate to, and something non-business.
 A non-business conversation is a great way to break the ice with your customer.
 We all want to make a sale, but since when is it a crime to get to know your customer?

 This is easier than you may think, people love to talk, especially about themselves.
 So ask questions.
 Ask about their pets, their families, their work, and their hobbies.
 When I was in retail, I managed a branch inside of a supermarket.
 Our daily goals consisted of going out into the aisles, approaching customers, and trying to convince them to buy our products.

 We applied certain techniques to this type of sales that worked rather well.

 For instance, the pet food aisle was a good place to talk to people, because people loved to talk about their pets.
 A simple question such as; “What kind of dog do you have?” would get them talking with the greatest of ease.